 MECPATHS has worked with The School of Applied Social Studies since 2019, providing workshops on Child Trafficking to Masters in Social Work students.
 2022 saw the first-ever delivery of this module across the disciplines of Social Work, Business and Law.
 Given that prevention of and protection from trafficking necessitates inter-agency, multi-sectoral responses, this workshop was designed to facilitate collaborative, interactive and shared learning for postgraduate social work, business and law students.
 MECPATHS continues to recognise the growing importance of working in such close collaboration with one of the longest-running Social Work training programmes in Ireland.

 Since 2021, MECPATHS has partnered with the Froebel Department of Primary and Early Childhood Education to deliver the first ever workshops on Child Trafficking to students in first and third years.
-This partnership has grown extensively through the commitment and passion of Froebel Staff and Autumn 2023 welcomes the launch of a formalised partnership with The University, MECPATHS and Froebel Department.
+This partnership has grown extensively through the commitment and passion of Froebel Staff and Autumn 2023 welcomed the launch of a formalised partnership with The University, MECPATHS and Froebel Department.

 MECPATHS co-developed and facilitated an accredited module on Human Trafficking for students undertaking a Masters in Social Science (Rights & Policy) from 2019.
 From 2021, the module was made available to postgraduate students of law, international justice, criminology, gender, diversity and inclusion.
 MECPATHS delivered this module in partnership with social policy and social work educators from the Department of Applied Social Studies, educators from the Department of Law (MU), and the Former Head of An Garda Síochána's Human Trafficking Unit.
 This module helped to introduce students to the policy, practice perspectives and debates around Human Trafficking.